alem0lars-yoroi/ctfs/2016-sharif-ctf/rail-fence-cipher/writeup.rst

 --------

-The challenge name is *Rail Fence Cipher*, which gave me the insight that `rail fence` algorithm may be used to generate the cipher-text.
+The challenge name is *Rail Fence Cipher*, which gave me the insight that `rail fence` algorithm may be used to generate the ciphertext.

-Assuming that cipher algorithm is correct, we need to find the plain-text being used to generate the cipher-text.
+Assuming that cipher algorithm is correct, we need to find the plain-text being used to generate the ciphertext.

-The next step is to try to decode the cipher-text for some rail sizes.
+The next step is to try to decode the ciphertext for some rail sizes.

 The correct rail size is: ``21`` (with offset: ``0``), which gives the following plain-text: